Highest Price Paid For A Diamond

 The fantastic find was recovered using new super-high-tech equipment called a Large Diamond Recovery XRT machine.
 William Lamb, the President and CEO of Lucara Diamond Corp said that the recovery of a gem quality stone larger than 1,000 carats is the largest for more than a century.
 “Our focus on mining the south lobe, which is delivering value beyond expectation, has been perfectly timed with the commissioning of our recent plant modifications, enabling the recovery of these large, high quality exceptional diamonds.”
+Highest price paid for a diamond.

 As part of the sale, Lucara retains a 10% interest in the net profit received from the sale of the resultant polished diamonds.